What Are Rice Purity Test Questions Really Designed For?

 Should You Take the Rice Purity Test Seriously?

-No. The Rice Purity Test is:
+No. The Rice Purity Test is:- Not scientific

 - Not a psychological evaluation